ibireme/yyjson/doc/API.md

 This flag supports all JSON5 features with some additional extensions:
 - Accepts more escape sequences than JSON5 (e.g. `\a`, `\e`).
-- Unquoted keys are and not limited to ECMAScript IdentifierName.
+- Unquoted keys are not limited to ECMAScript IdentifierName.
 - Allow case-insensitive `NaN`, `Inf` and `Infinity` literals.

 For example: